Executive Cyber Security Awareness Training Course

 - Install and configure FreeIPA.

-- Use FreeIPA's CLI, Web UI and RPC interface to set up and manage permissions.
+- Leverage FreeIPA's CLI, Web UI, and RPC interface to establish and manage permissions.

-- Enable Single Sign On authentication across all systems, services and applications.
+- Enable Single Sign-On authentication across all systems, services, and applications.

 - Integrate FreeIPA with Windows Active Directory.

-- Backup, replicate and migrate an FreeIPA server.
+- Back up, replicate, and migrate a FreeIPA server.

 Blockchain: Hyperledger Indy for Identity Management

-14 HoursIn this instructor-led, live training in Slovakia (online or onsite), participants will learn how to create an Indy-based decentralized identity system.
+14 HoursIn this instructor-led live training in Slovakia (online or onsite), participants will learn how to create an Indy-based decentralized identity system.

 By the end of this training, participants will be able to: